aerosec/jetset_fuzzer/afl/README.md

 and to have used docker containers to isolate each run.
 Then we could just focus on lightweight snapshots like FirmAFL and other new-age fuzzers.
 This works for now, the rest is left to future work.

+### Speeding up using tmpfs

+If you have the RAM for it, you should go ahead and run the whole process inside of a tmpfs; this is controlled by passing the `-f` flag to `runall.sh` with an argument of the location of the tmpfs root to run the script at.

+You may need to add some additional directory `cp` commands to the runall script, for the testcases/ directory or other directories that contain flash data to be persisted across runs.